So everyone can find hope

 The SCAC is a nonprofit organization assisting families in the Springboro area in need of food and other services.
 We also collect non-perishable food items and toiletries at our campus.

-This faith-based, after-school program mentors young men through homework assistance and tutoring, entrepreneurship, and weekly Bible studies.
+Victory Project is a faith-based, after-school program mentors young men through homework assistance and tutoring, entrepreneurship, and weekly Bible studies.